LassoSoft/LassoGuide/lasso_guide_source/operations/serialization.rst

 Serialized object data is converted back into an object by using a `serialization_reader` object.
-This object is created with the serialized data and then its `read` method is called.
+This object is created with the serialized data after which its `~serialization_reader->read` method is called.
 If the read is successful, then a new object is returned of the same type and data as the original serialized object.

 This example code serializes an array of objects, then deserializes it back into a new array::